 Accessible from the zoo or from Spirit Mountain's lower lot

-More Stats for Spirit Mtn (Duluth Traverse) mountain bike trail
+More Stats for Spirit Mtn (Duluth Traverse) bike trail

 Altitude end763 ft